 Yuri Suzuki: Sound Artist, Designer, and Sometimes DJ

-The London-based multi-hyphenate mixes computer programming and grade-school charm in his whimsical sound installations.
+The London-based designer mixes computer programming and grade-school charm in his whimsical sound installations.

 Nominated by Issey Miyake, legendary fashion designer

 For Looks Like Music, Suzuki designed a suite of music-playing robots (“basscar,” “glitchcar,” “melodycar,” “arpeggiocar,” and “drumcar”) and programmed them to run along a winding path.
 When the cars came across a bar of color, they emitted a harsh or pleasing sound corresponding to their typology.
 Participants could mix colors—producing incongruous or complementary notes—by drawing directly on the museum floor.

 As a sound artist, designer, musician, and sometimes DJ, Yuri Suzuki, 34, wants no less than to change the way we hear the world.
 Through invented musical instruments, sound installations, and remixes, his challenging yet playful body of work warps all notions of how people interact with music and sound.

 “Design is usually focused on vision.
 But psychologically, music is stronger,” says Suzuki.
 His expanding list of collaborators and clients, such as the music group OK Go and DJ-producer Jeff Mills, affirm this intuition.
 They have all recently turned to Suzuki for his novel approach to sound and technology.